-Athlos Academy of St. Cloud School Fee Schedule Supplementary Field Trips Cost per student per trip Up to \$100 unless otherwise approved by the Governing Board Voluntary Extracurricular Activities Cost per student per activity Up to \$150 per semester-long activity Yearbook (optional) Up to \$25

-Note: No fee may be charged for: Admission fees, dues, or fees for any activity students are required to attend; Field trips that are required as part of an educational program; or Textbooks, workbooks, art materials, or laboratory supplies.
+Athlos Academy of St. Cloud School Fee Schedule Supplementary Field Trips Cost per student per trip Up to \$100 unless otherwise approved by the Governing Board Voluntary Extracurricular Activities Cost per student per activity Up to \$150 per semester-long activity Yearbook (optional) Up to \$25 Note: No fee may be charged for: Admission fees, dues, or fees for any to attend; Field trips that are required as part of an educational program materials, or laboratory supplies.